How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Long-term exercise recommendations

-A hip or knee prosthesis is not an obstacle to activity - on the contrary.
+A hip or knee replacement is not an obstacle to activity – quite the opposite.

-Regular exercise keeps muscles, bones and circulation healthy.
+Regular exercise keeps muscles, bones and the circulatory system healthy.

 Recommended sports: